Q: What do I need to know to tell if a charity that is soliciting is legitimate?

 A: The Attorney General's Office (AGO) can only tell you if a particular charity has registered with our Non-Profit Organizations/Public Charities Division and is in compliance with its legal reporting requirements in Massachusetts.

 Registration does not imply any endorsement by the Attorney General's Office.
-However, it does make sure that the charity must provide information to the public so that the public can make informed decisions.
+However, it does require the charity to provide information to the public so that the public can make informed decisions.

-You may also wish to review the organization's federal Form 990 filed with the IRS at GuideStar.org or check on it with an independent charity rating agency, such as the Better Business Bureau's Give.org.
+You may also wish to review the organization’s federal Form 990 on the IRS website here.

 Q: Where can I find financial information for nonprofit organizations which are not required to file with the Non-Profit Organizations/Public Charities Division?

-A: The federal Form 990s or Form 990EZs that tax-exempt nonprofits that are not charities file with the IRS are available online at Guidestar.org, or can be requested from the IRS's Brookhaven Service Center at:
+A: The federal Form 990 and Form 990EZs that tax-exempt nonprofits that are not charities file with the IRS are available online here.

 Q: Are the annual filings submitted by charities public records?
 How can the public view them?
 Can I make copies?

 A: Yes, annual filings are public records under the law.
-Annual filings are available online at www.mass.gov/ago/charitiesreports.
-Copies of annual filings may also be obtained by submitting a request to the Non-Profit Organizations/Public Charities Division by:
+Annual filings are available online.

 Q: If I have a complaint about a charity, what should I do?

-A: If you have concerns about issues such as possible fraudulent activities, misleading fundraising solicitations, or the misuse of charitable funds, and wish to make a complaint, please visit the AGO website explaining the Oversight and Enforcement Role with Charitable Funds and Fundraising.
+A: If you have concerns about issues such as possible fraudulent activities, misleading fundraising solicitations, or the misuse of charitable funds, and wish to make a complaint, please visit this webpage.